 8. Add Product Videos:

 Customers look for the opportunity to make an informed decision before making a purchase.
 A textual description or a few photos can improve the chances of a conversion, but there is nothing like a well-shot product video displaying the product highlights to capture your potential buyer’s attraction.
 Studies show that customers are a whopping 144% more likely to buy a product if there is a product video highlighting a 3600 view of the product, it’s working mechanism and applicative uses.

 If you are confident about the quality of the product, demonstrate that to your potential customers by offering a money back guarantee.
 A customer will trust your product if they can see that you have the same confidence in your product.
 Make sure to display it loudly and boldly on your product description page to attract potential conversions right off the bat.

-Additional Tricks for More Conversion Rate Optimizations:
+Additional Tricks for Conversion Rate Optimization in Shopify:

 Now that we have looked at some major ways you can influence your customers, here is a quick checklist of the little details, which will do wonders for your Shopify page.

 - Remove any redundant content, including overtly distracting social media buttons and share options.